net-daemon/docs/docs/v3/hass_model/hass_model_working_with_entities.md

     public string? icon { get; init; }
 }
 ```

-and then use it like this:
+It can then be used like this:

 ```csharp
 var zone = new Entity<ZoneAttributes>(haContext, "zone.new_york");